f4pga/prjxray/docs/format/db.rst

    * Candidate bits exist, but they've only ever been set to 1
  * INT.FAN_ALT4.SS2END0 <m1 2> 18_09 25_08
    * Internal only
-   * segmatch -m (min tag value occurances) was given, but occurances are below this threshold
+   * segmatch -m (min tag value occurrences) was given, but occurrences are below this threshold
    * ie INT.FAN_ALT4.SS2END0 occcured twice, but this is below the acceptable level (say 5)
  * INT.FAN_ALT4.SS2END0 <M 6 8> 18_09 25_08
    * Internal only
-   * segmatch -M (min tag occurances) was given, but total occurances are below this threshold
+   * segmatch -M (min tag occurrences) was given, but total occurrences are below this threshold
    * First value (6) is present=1, second value (8) is present=0
    * Say -M 15, but there are 6 + 8 = 14 samples, below the acceptable threshold